gbmhunter/blog/content/electronics/components/transistors/bipolar-junction-transistors-bjts/index.md

 The common collector amplifier topology is also known as a _emitter follower amplifier_.

-{{< figure src="/images/2015/08/basic-common-collector-bjt-amplifier-schematic.png" width="640px" caption="The basic schematic of a common-collector BJT amplifier."  >}}
+{{< img src="basic-common-collector-bjt-amplifier-schematic.png" width="640px" caption="The basic schematic of a common-collector BJT amplifier."  >}}

 The output voltage is almost equal to the input voltage, except for an approximately 0.7V diode drop.
-This means that the amplifier has a voltage gain of almost unity (1), or \(0dB\).
+This means that the amplifier has a voltage gain of almost unity (1), or `\(0dB\)`.

 <div>$$ v_{out} = v_{in} - 0.7V $$</div>

 Here is a graph of `\(v_{in}\)` vs. `\(v_{out}\)` for the above circuit:

-{{< figure src="/images/2015/08/vout-vs-vin-basic-common-collector-bjt-amplifier-v2.png" width="1418px" caption="Vout vs. Vin for a basic common-collector BJT amplifier."  >}}
+{{< img src="vout-vs-vin-basic-common-collector-bjt-amplifier-v2.png" width="1418px" caption="Vout vs. Vin for a basic common-collector BJT amplifier."  >}}

 ## Constant-Current Sink

 BJTs can be configured to sink a relatively constant amount of current which is independent on the output-side voltage.
 This can be a useful way of driving an LED from a microcontroller with a constant current, no matter what voltage source is used to drive the LED.

-{{< figure src="/images/2015/08/constant-current-bjt-based-led-driver.png" width="465px" caption="The simulation schematic for a constant-current BJT-based LED driver."  >}}
+{{< img src="constant-current-bjt-based-led-driver.png" width="465px" caption="The simulation schematic for a constant-current BJT-based LED driver."  >}}

 The above schematic was designed to drive the LED with 10mA of current when the BJT was driven from a microcontroller running at +3.3V.
 Since +3.3V is applied to the base of the NPN transistor, the transistor will always turn on just enough so that the voltage at the emitter is 0.7V less, e.g.